epartment/nova-dependency-container/README.md

 ![Packagist](https://img.shields.io/packagist/l/epartment/nova-dependency-container.svg)

 ### Description
-A container for grouping fields that depend on other field values
+A container for grouping fields that depend on other field values.
+Dependencies can be set on any field type or value.

 ### Demo